 dfdl:lengthKind 'delimited' may be specified for

-elements of xs:simpleTypes with dfdl:representation 'text'
+elements of simple type with dfdl:representation 'text'

-elements of number or calendar xs:simpleTypes with representation 'binary' and binaryNumberRep or binaryCalendarRep 'packed' or 'bcd'
+elements of number or calendar simple type with representation 'binary' and binaryNumberRep or binaryCalendarRep 'packed' or 'bcd'

-element of xs:complexType.
+elements of complex type.

 The rules for resolving ambiguity between delimiters are:

-When two delimiters have a common prefix, the longest delimiter has precedence.
+When two delimiters have a common prefix, the longest delimiter is tried first.

-When two delimiters have exactly the same value, the innermost (most deeply nested) delimiter has precedence.
+When two delimiters have exactly the same length, but on different schema components, the innermost (most deeply nested) delimiter is tried first.

-When the separator and terminator on a group have the same value, the separator has precedence.
+When the separator and terminator on a group have the same value, then at a point where either separator or terminator could be found, the separator is tried first.

+If the length of the delimiters cannot be determined because character class entities (which are variable length) are being used then the delimiters must each be matched against the data, and the longest matching delimiter is taken as the delimiter’s value.

+Ties (same matched length) are broken by giving a separator priority over a terminator of a sequence, or by choosing the innermost, or first in schema order.

-On unparsing the length of an element with dfdl:representation text in the data stream is the representation length of the value, padded to dfdl:textOutputMinLength or xs:minLength if dfdl:textPadKind is 'padChar'
+When unparsing a simple element with dfdl:representation text, the length in the data stream is the content length of the value, padded to dfdl:textOutputMinLength or xs:minLength if dfdl:textPadKind is 'padChar'.

+When unparsing a simple element with dfdl:representation binary, length kind ‘delimited’ only allows hexBinary or decimal and integers with binaryNumberRep of ‘packed’ or ‘bcd’.
+For hexBinary, the length is the length of the infoset value padded to xs:minLength using dfdl:fillByte.
+For the decimal and integer types, the length is the minimum number of bytes to represent the significant digits and sign.

+When unparsing a complex element, the length is that of the ComplexContent region.

 Simple Elements of Specified Length within Delimited Constructs

-When a simple element has a specified length then delimiter scanning is suspended for the duration of the processing of the specified-length element.
+When a simple or complex element has a specified length then delimiter scanning is suspended for the duration of the processing of the specified-length element.

-This allows formats to be parsed which are not scanable in that they contain non-character data.
+This allows formats to be parsed which are delimited, but have nested elements which contain non-character data.

+Delimited Binary Data

+Formats involving binary data, most notably packed and BCD data, can use delimiters but care must be taken that the delimiters/patterns cannot match data represented in these formats.
+In particular, the delimiters must be chosen with knowledge that BCD data can contain any byte both of whose nibbles are 0 to 9 (that is, excluding A to F).
+Packed data adds bytes with the sign indicator, that is, with a most-significant nibble of 0 to 9, followed by a least-significant nibble of C, D, or F.

+General binary data can contain any bit pattern whatsoever, so advanced knowledge of the values that actually do appear in the data is required.

+Carefully chosen delimiters can avoid the byte values that can appear within the data.

 dfdl:lengthKind 'implicit'

 When dfdl:lengthKind is ‘implicit', the length is determined in terms of the type of the element and its schema-specified properties.